Question

 Technical

-Great for showing practical application of methods, tools, or strategies.
-Use when you want to emphasize the deliberate use of specific approaches or techniques.
+Solid choice for showing practical use of methods, tools, or strategies.
+Use when emphasizing systematic or professional application of skills.

 Leadership